CylonicRaider/basebot/MANUAL.md

     - `msg.content`: The content of the message.

-- `meta` is an ordinary dictionary holding miscellaneous meta-information about the message; most notable are:
+- `meta` is an ordinary dictionary holding miscellaneous meta-information about the message; most notable is:
-    - `reply`: A convenience function that, when called, posts a message as a reply to the message currently being handled.
+    - `reply`: A convenience function that, when called, posts a message as a reply to the message currently being handled (the concrete ID for each instance is stored in the closure and does not change when another message is handled).
 As an additional argument, a callback may be specified that is called with the server's `send-reply` to "our" reply as an argument.

     Further members are omitted here; see the [reference](#further-reading) for a full listing.

 The return value of `handle_chat` is ignored.

-### handle_command — Command handling
+### `handle_command` — Command handling

     handle_command(cmdline : list, meta : dict) -> None